DoctorMcKay/node-kvparser/README.md

 Any data after the closing `}` is ignored.
 Any sequence that begins with `//` and terminates with a newline is treated as a comment and is ignored.

-Prior to decoding, all CRLF sequences (Windows-style line endings) are converted into LF (Unix-style line endings).
-Because VDF strings may contain newlines, this means that any string which contains a Windows-style newline will be converted to Unix-style newlines.

 Escape sequences are supported in quoted strings.
 Any backslash characters inside a quoted string are removed, and the following character is rendered as-is.
 Here are some example escape sequences and what they parse into: